JosephYostos/Compliance-workshop/05-Encryption/assignment.md

 Before enabling end-to-end encryption with Calico, you must first install WireGuard.
 In this lab WireGuard is installed by deafult.
 Instructions available here https://www.wireguard.com/install/ (you don't need to install it as it's already installed)

-Test to ensure that the wireguard module is loaded using the following command:
+Test to ensure that the Wireguard module is loaded using the following command:

 ```bash
 sudo lsmod | grep wireguard